-This summer, Chancey Williams will release the highly anticipated album, Rodeo Cold Beer, the commercial follow-up to his Billboard Heatseekers Charting album, Echo.
+The Rocky Mountain CMA’s 2017 Entertainer of the Year, Chancey Williams and the Younger Brothers Band, have released their highly anticipated album, Rodeo Cold Beer.
 The Wyoming native and his “Younger Brothers Band,” have relentlessly toured the Western United States, developing a rabid fan base not seen from the Cowboy State since Chris LeDoux.
 In fact, Chancey Williams and LeDoux are the only two people to ride in the Cheyenne Frontier Days Rodeo (one of the most famous in the world, the touted “Daddy of ‘Em All) and play its main stage as a major entertainer.
 The band has shared the stage with dozens of artists, including Lady Antebellum, Miranda Lambert, Eric Church, Craig Morgan, Rodney Atkins, Brantley Gilbert, Gary Allan, Trace Adkins, Billy Currington, Craig Campbell, Travis Tritt and Thompson Square.
 They’ve also enjoyed bills with Texas contemporaries Casey Donahew and Stoney LaRue.
 But, Williams says, nothing beats the opportunity to have occasionally been direct support for their heroes, legends like LeDoux, Alabama, Merle Haggard and Dwight Yoakam.

 Chancey Williams was raised on a ranch near the small town of Moorcroft, Wyoming where his mom is a recently retired school teacher, his dad and brother ranch, and his other brother is the head coach of a notable high school wrestling dynasty.
 The beautiful family ranch is adjoined on one side by Keyhole Lake, a regional tourist attraction.
 “But we hardly knew it,” joked Williams, “we really couldn’t afford a boat and my dad had us working all the time, anyway, so we hardly ever went over there!”
 It was a strong family background and work ethic that Chancey Williams credits with pretty much everything he has.
 Chancey and his father, Dennis, were both state champion wrestlers in High School, Chancey for two years in a row.
 He also followed his dad as a saddle bronc rider, going to the National High School Rodeo Finals, the College National Finals and even winning a couple of rounds at Cheyenne Frontier Days.
 While avidly supporting his musical dream, his parents also put great emphasis on education.
 In fact, Chancey Williams has a total of four degrees, including a Bachelor Degree in Political Science and a Master’s Degree in Public Administration from the University of Wyoming.